Last updated on .

 Carpets

-Early Ottoman works on display include manuscripts, carpets, belts, and a 15th century candlestick once used at the Selimiye Mosque in Edirne.
+Early Ottoman works include manuscripts, carpets, belts, and a 15th-century candlestick formerly used at the Selimiye Mosque in Edirne.

 Manuscripts

-Some incredible works of art from the middle and late Ottoman period include incense burners, candlesticks, lamps, pottery, and even a stunning 19th century ceramic barometer.
+Among the remarkable works from the middle and late Ottoman period are incense burners, candlesticks, lamps, pottery, and a striking 19th-century ceramic barometer.

 Ottoman Period at the Museum of Turkish and Islamic Arts in Istanbul, Turkey